John Northcott: Governor of New South Wales

-On 1 August 1946, Northcott became the first Australian-born, and one of the longest-serving, Governors of New South Wales.
-As such, he gave patronage and support to many charitable organisations and to youth, church and citizens' groups.
-Blamey was unable to secure a knighthood for Northcott for his military service, it being Australian Labor Party policy not to award knighthoods at that time.
+His appointment, on 1 August 1946 to the £5000 post of Governor, came as a surprise, but was welcomed by the RSL and ALP.
+As the first Australian-born, and one of the longest-serving, Governors of New South Wales, he gave patronage and support to many charitable organisations and to youth, church and citizens' groups.
+Blamey was unable to secure a knighthood for Northcott for his military service, it then being Australian Labor Party policy not to award knighthoods.

+He was, however, made a Knight of the Venerable Order of St John of Jerusalem in December 1946.

+In 1949 the Liberals came to power and Northcott was knighted for his services as governor in 1950, and further honoured in 1954 for his work with the Royal Tour of Queen Elizabeth II.
+He was a freemason who, during his term as governor, was Viceregal Grand Master of the Grand Lodge of New South Wales.

 In April 1949 Northcott took part in an event of historic importance at Sydney's famous Australia Hotel, being the venue of the first successful television demonstration in Australia.
 Northcott was televised in the hotel's ballroom as he opened the demonstration.

-Northcott was made a Knight of the Venerable Order of St John of Jerusalem in December 1946, a Knight Commander of the Order of St Michael and St George for his services as governor in 1950, and a Knight Commander of the Royal Victorian Order in 1954 for his work with the Royal Tour of Queen Elizabeth II.
-He was a freemason who, during his term as governor, was Viceregal Grand Master of the Grand Lodge of New South Wales.

 Northcott was Administrator of the Commonwealth in the absence of the governor-general from 19 July to 14 December 1951, and again from 30 July to 22 October 1956.
 While occupying that office, he held the honorary rank of general.
 He was awarded honorary degrees of Doctor of Letters by the University of Sydney in 1952 and the University of New England in 1956, and Doctor of Science by the New South Wales University of Technology in 1956.
 He retired in July 1957.
 In April 1964, Northcott and Forde represented Australia at General MacArthur's funeral in Washington, D.C.